Katie Rimey

 About

-My recent work investigates whether inoculation prompts that counter emergent misalignment from in-context learning are well correlated to those that work in fine-tuning settings.
+My recent work investigates whether inoculation prompts that mitigate emergent misalignment from in-context learning are also effective in fine-tuning settings.
 I'm also studying emergent behaviors on Moltbook.

 What Gets Me Up in the Morning